 Also Known As

-Cellulitis is the technical term for infection of the tissues.
+Cellulitis is the technical term for infection of the tissues that causes a swelling in a horse.
 In severe cases, where the lymphatic system becomes involved, lymphangitis is the diagnosis.
 Inflammation of the lymphatics, the body's drainage channels that carry fluid towards the heart, become inflamed and blocked.
 Fluid then accumulates in the body or in the legs.

 In any case, a swollen leg calls for a veterinarian's help in diagnosing and treating the problem, as well as in preventing complications.